-Climate : Like the rest of Papua New Guinea, Sandaun has a hot and humid climate all year round.
+Climate : Sandaun has a hot and humid climate all year round.
 However, the rainfall level is lower than the average of the other islands in the South Pacific.
-With its 2.7m of annual rainfall, Vanimo is the wettest part of the province of Sepik, which receives a drier climate between May and November (which corresponds to the period when the sea is usually flat).
+With its 8,8 ft of annual rainfall, Vanimo is the wettest part of the province of Sepik, which receives a drier climate between May and November (which corresponds to the period when the sea is usually flat).
 Keep in mind that rain greatly reduces visibility and that humidity brings with it numerous insects (not harmful, but annoying).
-The period from December to March is the ideal time for surfing and is also the driest time of the year.
+The period from December to March is the perfect time for surfing and it is also the driest time of the year.
 The water temperatures are very high throughout the year, so you only need a swimsuit to surf.

-Nature and Culture : Vanimo is a fairly small seaside town and is a free trade area.
+Nature and Culture : Vanimo is a fairly small seaside town and it is a free trade area.
 Take a trip to Narimo Island and to Lhe Irian Java, the busy town of Jayapure.
-Wewak is more populated but don't expect nightlife or shopping.
-Visit the Japanese War Memorial, one of 5 markets to buy scary masks; do not miss the opportunity to go under the caves or to play golf.
+Wewak is more populated but you won’t find nightlife or shopping.
+Visit the Japanese War Memorial, one of 5 markets to buy scary masks; don’t miss the opportunity to go under the caves or to play golf.

-Dangers and annoyances : Stories of violence are many but NPC is great and Sepik is safe.
+Dangers and annoyances : Violence is high but NPC is great and Sepik is safe.
 Beware of pickpockets and scammers.
 Everyone has suffered scratches and scars from the reef, so to prevent infections, treat yourself with antibiotic creams.
 Transportation and hygiene are a nuisance.

 Practical advice : You will find boards for rent at the Lido Village.
 Vanimo Surf Club, PGN’s oldest, was established in 1987.